lnyemba/data-transport/README.md

 # Why Use Data-Transport ?

-Mostly data scientists that don't really care about the underlying database and would like a simple and consistent way to read/write data and have will be well served.
+Mostly data scientists that don't really care about the underlying database and would like a simple and consistent way to read/write and move data are well served.
 Additionally we implemented lightweight Extract Transform Loading API and command line (CLI) tool.
+Finally it is possible to add pre/post processing pipeline functions to read/write

 1. Familiarity with **pandas data-frames**
 2. Connectivity **drivers** are included
 3. Mining data from various sources
-4. Useful for data migrations or ETL
+4. Useful for data migrations or **ETL**

 ## Installation